 — Gets worse with movements that put increased stress on the patellar tendon.
 This usually happens with activities using the quadriceps muscle.

-— Stronger when sitting a lot, squatting or using stairs.
+— Stronger when sitting a lot, squatting or using stairs, especially descending stairs.

 — Worse the day after prolonged activity — say, a game or tournament.